matallui/artico/apps/docs/reference/artico.md

   // You can provide your custom `Signaling` implementation
   signaling: Signaling;

-  // You can provide a custom WebRTC API.
-This is mostly useful when
-  // running in environments other that web browsers
-  wrtc: WRTC;
 };

 const defaultOptions: ArticoOptions = {
   debug: 1, // errors only
   id: undefined, // automatically generate unique UUID
-  signaling: undefined, // use Artico's default `SocketSignaling`
+  signaling: undefined, // use Artico's default `SocketSignaling` }
-  wrtc: undefined, // attempt to use browser's RTCPeerConnection/RTCSessionDescription/RTCIceCandidate }
 ```